 I can’t claim to have read everything on raising bilingual children, but I do read pretty widely on the subject.
-My interest in the literature began many years ago when I became a teacher of bilingual children at Hiroshima International School, and now continues with my own kids.
+My interest in the literature began many years ago when I became a teacher of bilingual and multilingual children at Hiroshima International School, and now continues with my own kids.

 The truth is, because I knew, early on, that the odds were against me—my wife would be the main caregiver and my children would eventually be attending school in the majority language—I felt I had to do all I could, as the minority language parent, to raise those odds and put them more in my favor.

 And a big part of that aim involves reading.